janwo/smartberry/README.md

 Core\_Presence\_HoursUntilAwayShort|Set hours until presence management sets the presence state to `AWAY_SHORT` Core\_Presence\_HoursUntilAwayLong|Set hours until presence management sets the presence state to `AWAY_LONG`

 Presence items can also trigger absence events.
 To do so, add the desired state values via namespace `core` to the item with the `Presence` tag as shown below.
-If no metadata is provided, any `ON`-like state will trigger presence.
+By default, any `ON`-like state will trigger presence.

 ````
 presence:
-	absence-states: [optional, states that trigger absence]
+	absence-states: [optional, states that trigger absence, defaults to empty list]
 		- "OFF"
-	presence-states: [optional, states that trigger presence]
+	presence-states: [optional, states that trigger presence, defaults to "ON" and "OPEN"]
 		- "ON"
+		- "OPEN"
 ````

 #### Scenes 🎬